 BARELY FAIR 2026 presents many new first-time exhibitors, past-participants, and a friendly return to repeating partners.
-Our second year after returning to Julius Caesar will be sharing this year's exhibitors in the coming days.
+Our second year after returning to Julius Caesar will be adding to this year's exhibitors in the coming days.

 To see past fairs and exhibitors, visit the past section on the menu bar.